Rotavirus Vaccines use while Breastfeeding

 Effects in Breastfed Infants

 A subset of 300 infants in a multicenter European rotavirus efficacy trial had antirotavirus IgA titers measured 1 to 2 months after the second rotavirus dose (Rotarix - GSK).
 Breast-fed infants had an 85.5% conversion rate compared with 89.2% rate in exclusively formula-fed infants, which was not statistically different.
 The serum antirotavirus IgA concentrations were 185.8 units/mL and 231.5 units/mL in the breastfed and exclusively formula-fed infants, respectively.

-Effects on Lactation
+Effects on Lactation and Breastmilk